-An estimated hundreds of thousands of people—kids, parents, grandparents, college students, and even the occasional dog on a leash—flock to Mozart’s each year for its free holiday light show, a tradition started by co-owner and partner Katrine Formby.
+Hundreds of thousands of people—kids, parents, grandparents, college students, and even the occasional dog on a leash—flock to Mozart’s every year for its free holiday light show, a tradition started by co-owner and partner Katrine Formby.
 Formby says she’s always loved Christmas lights and started doing lavish Christmas decorations at her home.

 “It became so over-the-top that we thought, why not do this at Mozart’s because then people can really enjoy it?” she says.